Are difficult relationships or painful emotions causing you to age?

 no single theory explains all phenomena.
 Yet many changes

-associated with old age are not from natural aging - but from diseases
+associated with old age are not from natural aging - but from lifestyle choices.
+With appropriate care,

 most people can delay or prevent many of the problems of old age,